About The Team

 Bill McKinney served for 14 years as President and Professor of American Religion at Pacific School of Religion.
 He was named PSR’s President Emeritus in 2010 and is currently active as a teacher, writer and consultant whose work focuses on helping faith communities play an active role in public life.
 He is also a Senior Consultant with the Center for Progressive Renewal.

-Loren B. Mead is the founder and President Emeritus of the Alban institute, now located at Duke Divinity School.
+Loren B. Mead (1930-2018) was the founder and President Emeritus of the Alban institute, now located at Duke Divinity School.
 He is the author of the well-known book, The Once and Future Church (Alban Institute, 1991).

 Barbara G. Wheeler founded (1991) and is the former director of Auburn Seminary’s Center for the Study of Theological Education.
 She served as the Seminary’s President from 1980-2009.
 She is an ordained elder in the United Church of Granville, New York and a member of the Presbyterian Church (USA).